saulpierotti/markdown_notebook/LB1_B_EC.md

 * Remote similarities are detected by a subset of methods, and different methods recognize different similarities
 * Speed is an issue in many algorithms
 * We want our method to be biologically meaningful, not only geometrically
+* The expected score or random pairwise alignments is an extreme value distribution
+	* I would have a gaussian if there was no evolution
+	* In real databases I have an excess of good-scoring pairs
+* When I want to determine the distribution of scores, it is better to have an analitycal distribution than an empirical one
+	* I don't have tools for working with empirical distributions (!)

 ## CE algorthm
 * Compares AFPs composed of 8 residues, stiches them together and finds an optimal path trough them with dynamic programming